 Conclusion

-Focus on depth over length, original perspective over generic information, and genuine expertise over surface knowledge.
-With systematic improvements and patience, you can transform a rejected site into an approved one.
+Focus on depth over length.
+Share fresh ideas instead of generic info.
+Show real expertise, not surface-level knowledge.
+With careful improvements and patience, you can turn a rejected site into an approved one.

-For comprehensive guidance on meeting all AdSense requirements, read our Ultimate AdSense Approval Guide.
-To understand Google's expertise requirements better, see our E-E-A-T Guide for Blog Monetisation.
+For a full guide on meeting all AdSense requirements, check out our Ultimate AdSense Approval Guide.
+To learn more about what Google wants to see, read our E-E-A-T Guide for Blog Monetisation.